markeissler/docker-atlassian-jira/README.md

 This configuration requires that [Data Persistence over NFS](#data-persistence-nfs) has been configured to share JIRA configuration information among replicated instances.

+## Redeployment Index Regeneration

+Indexes are stored in ephemeral storage; consequently, when redeploying the application on top of existing persistent storage (i.e. [Data Persistence over NFS](#data-persistence-nfs)) it will be necessary to manually trigger a rebuild of all indexes.
+Log in as a user with administrative permissions, then navigate to:

+`Cog > System > Advanced > Indexing`

+Click on the <kbd>Re-Index</kbd> button.

 ## Troubleshooting

 For general troubleshooting information check the [Troubleshoot](troubleshoot.md) document.